James Bree (footballer)

-James Patrick Bree (born 11 December 1997) is an English professional footballer who plays as a right-back for club Charlton Athletic, on loan from club Southampton.
+James Patrick Bree (born 11 December 1997) is an English professional footballer who plays as a right-back for club Southampton.

 He started his professional playing career for Barnsley before joining Aston Villa in 2017.
 Bree spent time on loan with Ipswich Town and Luton Town, before joining the latter club permanently in August 2019.
 He then signed for Southampton in January 2023.
+Bree spent half of the 2025–26 season on loan at Charlton Athletic.

 Career

 Barnsley

 Bree began his career with Barnsley and made his professional debut on 3 May 2014 in a 3–2 home defeat to Queens Park Rangers, becoming the club's second youngest debutant.

 Aston Villa

 Bree signed for Aston Villa on 25 January 2017 on a four-and-a-half-year contract for an undisclosed fee, described by Barnsley as "substantial".
 He made his debut for Aston Villa on 4 February in a 2–1 away defeat to Nottingham Forest.

 He joined another Championship club, Ipswich Town, on 31 January 2019 on loan until the end of the season.
 His debut came three days later in a 1–0 defeat at home to Sheffield Wednesday.